Commissions

 Watercolour is a versatile medium that can achieve remarkable realism when needed, or beautiful textured backgrounds that give your piece magnificent life.
 In combination with pencil crayons, I can achieve a high level of detail that you otherwise might not see in watercolour alone.

-Often our memories lose the crisp details, but we can always remember those emotions that affected us for life.
-With the mixed-media illustration used in this option, you can have a one-of-a-kind piece of art that helps you remember those cherished life moments in a way that reflects its spirit and soul.
+Often, our memories lose their crisp details, but we can always remember the emotions that affect us for life.
+With the mixed-media illustration in this option, you can create a one-of-a-kind piece of art that helps you remember cherished life moments in a way that reflects their spirit and soul.

-Once you have chosen your desired mediums, then you can proceed to step three.
+Once you have chosen your desired medium, then you can proceed to step three.

 Step Three: